alphagov/inside-government-admin-guide/creating-documents/document-types.md

 There are around 10 document types; some of these types have sub-types, which are all listed here with their criteria and some further explanation about the format.

-If you need to know style points such as structure, length, tone or how to write titles and summaries for different document formats, please consult the (https://www.gov.uk/designprinciples/insidegovernment).
+If you need to know style points such as structure, length, tone or how to write titles and summaries for different document formats, please consult the [style guide](https://www.gov.uk/designprinciples/insidegovernment).

 During transition, your 'content analysis' spreadsheet will map your existing content to GOV.UK document types.